laurent22/joplin/README.md

 # Known bugs

 - Non-alphabetical characters such as Chinese or Arabic might create glitches in the user interface on Windows.
 This is a limitation of the current Windows console.
+- In the React Native app, changing the notebook of a note sometimes has no effect, due to [this bug](https://github.com/facebook/react-native/issues/15556).

 # License